dennishall/elementool-attachments-downloader/README.md

  1. Move that file, `attachments.txt`, into this project's root folder, `elementool-attachments-downloader`.
  1. Open a command prompt and navigate to this project's root folder, `elementool-attachments-downloader`.
  1. Run `npm install request`.
- 1. Run `node app "project name" "username" "password"`.
+ 1. Run `node app "account name" "username" "password"`.

 Depending on your internet connection speed, how busy elementool's servers are (time of day helps), and of course, how many attachments, how large they are -- the time to complete could be minutes or hours.